philipp-ludersdorfer/getting-and-cleaning-data/CodeBook.md

 - fBodyBodyGyroMag
 - fBodyBodyGyroJerkMag

-For each of these features, there are two columns in the datset, one representing the mean value (variable names including 'Mean') and one representing the standard deviation (variable names including 'Std').
+For each of these features, there are two columns in the data set, one representing the mean value (variable names including 'Mean') and one representing the standard deviation (variable names including 'Std').

 ### Transformations:

-The values for the features included in meandata.txt represent were averaged for each subject and each activity.
+The values for the features included in meandata.txt represent the average for each subject and each activity.